cubica/p2p-wpml/README.md

 **IMPORTANT**:

-* The synchronization feature is *DISABLED* by default
+* The synchronization feature (both connections and connection metadata) is *DISABLED* by default
 * The language filtering feature is *ENABLED* by default

 Caveats